 "It is narrated Jabir Abdullah: Allah's Messenger said, "Who is willing to kill Ka'b bin al-Ashraf who has hurt Allah and His apostle?"
 Thereupon Maslama got up, saying, "O Allah's messenger!
 Would you like that I kill him?"
 The Prophet said, "Yes."
 Maslama said, "Then allow me to say a (false) thing (i.e., to deceive Ka'b).
 The Prophet said, "You may say it."

 "Maslama and his companion promised Ka'b that Maslama would return to him.
-He came to Ka'b at night along with Ka'b's foster brother, Abu Naila.
+So he came to Ka'b at night along with Ka'b's foster brother, Abu Naila.
 Ka'b invited them to come into his fort, and then he went down to them.
 His wife asked him, "Where are you going at this time?"
-Ka'b replied, None but Maslama and my (foster) brother Abu Naila have come."
+Ka'b replied None, but Maslama and my (foster) brother Abu Naila have come."
 His wife said, "I hear a voice as if blood is dropping from him."
 Ka'b said, "They are none by my brother Maslama and my foster brother Abu Naila.
 A generous man should respond to a call at night even if invited to be killed."

 "Maslama went with two men.
-So Maslama went in together with two men, and said to them, "When Ka'b comes, I will touch his hair and smell it, and when you see that I have got hold of his head, strike him.
+So Maslama went in with two men and said, "When Ka'b comes, I will touch his hair and smell it, and when you see that I have got hold of his head, strike him.
 I will let you smell his head."

 In Sahih Muslim, the incident is narrated in the following manner.

-It has been narrated on the authority of Jabir that.
+It has been narrated under the authority of Jabir.